j0bk/vimrc/README.md

 **Icons broken in terminal**

-If you are using Iterm2 go to Preferences > Profiles > Text and change the Non-ASCII Font to Droid Sans Mono for Powerline Nerd Font Complete
+If you are using Iterm2 go to Preferences > Profiles > Text and change the Non-ASCII Font to SauceCodePro Nerd Font Complete Mono